Java + JDBC

 User-Defined Types (ENUMs)

-Section titled “User-Defined Types (ENUMs)”SQG introspects PostgreSQL’s pg_type catalog to resolve user-defined types like ENUMs:
+Section titled “User-Defined Types (ENUMs)”SQG introspects PostgreSQL’s pg_type catalog to resolve user-defined types like ENUMs and generates type-safe Java enum classes for each one:

 -- MIGRATE 1CREATE TYPE task_status AS ENUM ('pending', 'active', 'completed', 'cancelled');